James Chetwynd1

 Thomas Adderley married Elizabeth Bernard, daughter of Francis Bernard and Alice Ludlow, on 9 October 1740.2

-Thomas Adderley lived at Innishannon, County Cork, Ireland.2
+He lived at Innishannon, County Cork, IrelandG.2

 Citations